jsmolka/blog/content/posts/horizons/index.md

     > Something wicked this way comes<br>
     > Something wicked this way comes<br>

-    A theme has been referenced in newer releases like [Dystopia](https://www.youtube.com/watch?v=E2uwT_SctB0):
+    A theme that has been referenced in newer releases like [Dystopia](https://www.youtube.com/watch?v=E2uwT_SctB0):

     > Lock your windows, close your doors and hide<br>
     > Something wicked has got inside<br>